Marion34-dev/finalCapstone/README.md

 You can navigate through the menu and select the option you would like to try.
 The while loop enables the user to complete multiple actions before exiting the program.

 ## Installation section
+You can download the software under the master branch of this project: https://github.com/Marion34-dev/finalCapstone/blob/master/inventory.py
-Contact me if you want to download it :)
+Contact me if you have any questions! :)